ddc-java-14/greentrax/docs/index.md

 ## Device/external services

--Take a photo to upload receipts/bills for easy recording.
+- Take a photo to upload receipts/bills for easy recording.
--Use Google Sign In to identify Current User
+- Use Google Sign In to identify current user.

 ## Stretch goals/possible enhancements